-Ekholm scores in 3rd, Predators beat Blue Jackets 4-3
+Ekholm scores in 3rd period, Predators beat Blue Jackets 4-3

 Ellis opened the scoring 2:24 into the game with a one-timer from just below the blue line.
 He got an assist from fellow defenseman Roman Josi, who set him up with a nice pass from right point.

-Columbus got plenty of promising looks in the first period and outshot Nashville 19-7, including four shots on a power play, but couldn't find the back of the net.
+Columbus got plenty of promising looks in the first period and outshot Nashville 19-7, including four shots on a power play, but couldn't hit the back of the net.

+''(Saros) was really good when we needed him to be,'' Laviolette said. ''When we weren't at our sharpest in the first period, I thought he was extremely sharp and gave us an opportunity to stay in that game.''

 A pair of Columbus mistakes led to the Predators' second goal 9:38 into the second period.
 Trying to clear the puck from the Blue Jackets zone, Wennberg sent a pass that bounced off Mike Fisher's skate right in front of Fiala in the slot.
-Bobrovsky dove for the puck and missed, leaving the net wide open for Fiala.
+Bobrovsky dove for the puck and missed, leaving the net wide open for Fiala .

-Less than a minute later - just after a key save by Bobrovsky on Craig Smith's breakaway - Saad got his first goal in nine games when he redirected Jones' wrister from the right point.
+Less than a minute later - just after a key save by Bobrovsky on Craig Smith's breakaway - Saad got his first goal in nine games when he redirected Jones' wrister from the right point to make it 2-1.

 Nashville went up by two again when Jarnkrok punched in a rebound with 4:20 left in the period.
 Bjorkstrand answered two minutes later, slamming a shot between Saros' pads from the right circle to make it 3-2 at the second intermission.

 Werenski tied it 3:41 into the third period with a wrister from the right circle.
-That set up the game-winner by Eckholm from the slot 9:09 into the third.
+That set up the game-winner by Ekholm.

+''It's just big to be able to get in a building like this with a team that's really playing lights out this year and be able to come back,'' Ekholm said. ''For us it's a big confidence boost to know we can play like this on the road.
+But we can't take our foot off the gas one bit.''

 NOTES: Columbus forward Scott Hartnell returned after missing two games with a lower-body injury sustained when he crashed into the boards on Monday. ...
 Fiala was recalled from Milwaukee of the American Hockey League on Saturday. ...
 Werenski had a career-high three points.
 He had three goals and seven assists in the past 13 games. ...
 Predators C Ryan Johansen played at Columbus for the first time since being traded for Jones in January 2016. ...
-Columbus rookie Lukas Sedlak was out with an injury sustained Friday against Pittsburgh.
+Columbus rookie C Lukas Sedlak was out with an injury sustained Friday against Pittsburgh.

 UP NEXT